 Susan Fonseca is an internationally recognized thought leader and advocate for empowering women.
 An anthropologist and lawyer, Susan grew up in Honduras and has been a keynote speaker at NASA, Forbes Women, Clinton Foundation, Future of Americas Summit, APEC, IDB Demand Solutions, STEM Summit, and TEDx.

 During her impressive career, Susan negotiated diplomatic and international collaboration with Central American presidents, ambassadors, U.S. State officials, and industry CEOs that culminated in the successful vote and passage of the U.S. & Dominican Republic – Central American Free Trade Agreement (DR-CAFTA).
 In addition, she has produced technical and scientific conferences (e.g., Life Extension Conference, Singularity Summits, Aging Conference, Convergence 08).

 Susan’s focus is to create strategic alliances and global networks that empower, inspire, and drive positive change.

 SheWorks!
 Co-Founder: SheWorks! is a California-based benefit corporation that connects vetted professional women from around the world with employment opportunities via cloud technology.

-Singularity University: Founding member of Singularity University (SU).
+Singularity University: Co-Founding member of Singularity University (SU).
 Entrusted in 2008 by Ray Kurzweil and Peter Diamandis to structure SU, Susan organized SU’s Founding Conference, helped source $1.5M seed funding, and negotiated a five-year partnership with NASA.
 Susan spearheaded SU’s TED09 public launch and executed SU’s inaugural Graduate Studies and Executive Programs.
 Today, SU alumni are in more than 60 countries around the world.